henriksson-lab/screpo/README.md

-CellBuster - a framework for single-cell raw data retrieval and reprocessing
+sCellBuster - a framework for single-cell raw data retrieval and reprocessing
 ============================================================================

 Do you want to reanalyze some previous single-cell data?
 Is the data in a database